George Burns: The Sunshine Boys

-Ill health had prevented Benny from working on The Sunshine Boys; he died of pancreatic cancer on December 26, 1974.
-Burns, heartbroken, said that the only time he ever wept in his life other than Gracie's death was when Benny died.
+Ill health prevented Benny from working on The Sunshine Boys; he died of pancreatic cancer on December 26, 1974.
+Heartbroken, Burns said that the only time he ever wept in his life other than Allen's death was when Benny died.
 He was chosen to give one of the eulogies at the funeral and said, "Jack was someone special to all of you, but he was so special to me ...
 I cannot imagine my life without Jack Benny, and I will miss him so very much."
 Burns then broke down and had to be helped to his seat.
-People who knew George said that he never could really come to terms with his beloved friend's death.
+People who knew Burns said he never really came to terms with Benny's death.

 Six weeks before filming started, Burns had triple bypass surgery.

-Burns replaced Benny in the film as well as the club tour, a move that turned out to be one of the biggest breaks of his career; his wise performance as faded vaudevillian Al Lewis won him the 1975 Academy Award for Best Supporting Actor, and permanently secured his career resurgence.
-At the age of 80, Burns was the oldest Oscar winner in the history of the Academy Awards, a record that would remain until Jessica Tandy won an Oscar for Driving Miss Daisy in 1989.
+Burns replaced Benny in the film as well as the club tour, a move that turned out to be one of the biggest breaks of his career; his wise performance as faded vaudevillian Al Lewis won him the 1975 Academy Award for Best Supporting Actor and permanently secured his career resurgence.
+At 80, Burns was the oldest Oscar winner in the history of the Academy Awards, a record that stood until Jessica Tandy won an Oscar for Driving Miss Daisy in 1989.

 Oh, God!

 In 1977, Burns made another hit film, Oh, God!, playing the omnipotent title role opposite singer John Denver as an earnest but befuddled supermarket manager, whom God picks at random to revive his message.
 The image of Burns in a sailor's cap and light springtime jacket as the droll Almighty influenced his subsequent comedic work, as well as that of other comedians.
 At a celebrity roast in his honor, Dean Martin adapted a Burns crack: "When George was growing up, the Top 10 were the Ten Commandments".

-Burns appeared in this character along with Vanessa Williams on the September 1984 cover of Penthouse magazine, the issue which contained the notorious nude photos of Williams, as well as the first appearance of underage pornographic film star Traci Lords.
-A blurb on the cover even announced "Oh God, she's nude!"
+Burns appeared in this character along with Vanessa Williams on the September 1984 cover of Penthouse magazine, the issue that contained Williams's notorious nude photos, as well as the first appearance of underage pornographic film star Traci Lords.
+A blurb on the cover announced "Oh God, she's nude!"

-Oh, God! inspired two sequels Oh, God!
+Oh, God! inspired two sequels, Oh, God!
 Book II (in which the Almighty engages a precocious schoolgirl played by Louanne Sirota to spread the word) and Oh, God!
 You Devil—in which Burns played a dual role as God and the devil, with the soul of a would-be songwriter (played by Ted Wass) at stake.